 Submissions will be reviewed faster than usual and will be accepted (or rejected) on a rolling basis.
 Authors are requested to email an extended abstract (5-10 pages, double-spaced, specifying research question, theoretical background, research design, available data, expected contributions) to the guest editors before 1 October 2020 (Stephan Gerschewski, s.gerschewski@kent.ac.uk; Thomas Schøtt, tsc@sam.sdu.dk; Natanya Meyer, natanyam@uj.ac.za; and Ondrej Dvouletý, ondrej.dvoulety@vse.cz).
 Within two weeks of submission, the abstract will be reviewed by the guest editors, and the authors will be invited to submit full manuscripts by 31 December 2020 for standard, double-blind review.

 Important Dates

-Extended Abstracts due by: 1 October, 2020 Manuscripts due by: 31 December, 2020 Notification to authors: 1 March, 2021 Final versions due by: 1 May, 2021
+Manuscripts due by: 31 January, 2021 Notification to authors: 1 March, 2021 Final versions due by: 1 May, 2021